 While you have the costumes out, get ready for the Downtown Facebook Costume Contest, which will be held Halloween Week, Oct.
 26-30.
 To participate, have a picture taken by an Albany Downtown Association volunteer between 3 and 5 p.m. during that week at Two Rivers Market.
 For more information, contact the Albany Downtown Association at 541-928-2469 or email@example.com.
 Photos will be posted on the ADA Facebook page on Halloween and winners will be selected by the public based on the number of Likes and Shares.
 The winner in each age group will receive a First Burger Kid Meal, and Albany Historic Carousel & Museum ride token, and a ticket to The Pix Theater.
 Runners-up will receive a movie ticket to The Pix.

 The Trolley of Terror will not be stalking the streets of Albany this year.
 Instead, the Monteith Historical Society is holding the Monteith Historical Ghost Walk on Oct.
-23, 24 and 30.
-Experience the most “spirited” tales told by lantern-light.
+30. Experience the most “spirited” tales told by lantern-light.
 Ghost walk tours are booked by appointment only for groups sheltering in place together, up to 10 people.
 Cost is $10 per group.
-The tours are currently full, but a waiting list is available.
+The tour is currently full, but a waiting list is available.
 Call or text 541-220-0421.
+The list is quite long, but interior tours of the house, ghost stories included, are being offered.
+Call for details.

 Farms and fun